procip/crisis-management-en/docs/files/document-4.md

 ![](media/d72f3a6c594dc26c30dea1db0aa2f69c.png)

-Figure 5: How the crisis team works
+Figure 7: How the crisis team works

-**Figure 7: How the crisis team works**

 ## Functions and tasks in the crisis team